Treating Cushing’s Disease in Dogs — Diets, Natural Remedies, and Medicines

 - Signs of change in the dog’s reproductive system

 Sometimes, dogs are misdiagnosed as having Cushing’s disease when they actually have thyroid disease, or hypothyroidism.
 That happens when your dog’s body produces too little of the thyroid hormone.
 Some thyroid disease symptoms are similar to symptoms for Cushing’s, including patches of hair loss, weight gain, lethargy, ear infections and dry flaky skin.
+In some instances, these symptoms may also be signs of iatrogenic Cushing's disease, which can occur after prolonged use of cortisone or similar medications.
+To effectively learn how to treat Cushing's disease in dogs, it's essential to consult with veterinary specialists who can provide detailed patient information and develop a care plan tailored to your pet.

 As mentioned earlier, a rarer form of Cushing’s happens when veterinarians prescribe excessive steroid treatments to battle things like skin allergies.
 Some also believe a poor-quality commercial food diet — including diets high in fats and low in proteins — can also contribute to Cushing’s in dogs.
+Be sure your dog is properly exercising and know how much exercise your dog needs or how long you should walk your dog.

 Dogs with Cushing’s disease can develop other diseases and problems because of how Cushing’s affects their systems.
 Those include: